How Family Therapy Can Help Your Teen

 What is family therapy?

-Family therapy is a form of psychotherapy that addresses family conflicts by improving communication skills between family members in a group setting.
-Family therapy views individuals' problems in the context of a larger unit: the family system.
+Family therapy, also known as family counseling, is a form of psychotherapy aimed at addressing family conflicts by improving communication skills between family members.
+Family therapy views individuals’ problems in the context of a larger unit: the family system.
 According to family systems theory, individual problems cannot be successfully addressed or resolved without understanding the dynamics of the whole family.

-Family counseling can be a valuable resource for families, but the term "family" does not necessarily mean blood relationships.
-In the context of family counseling, "family" means anyone who plays a long-term supportive role in one's life—whether they're a family member in the same household, extended family, or another important source of support in your life.
+Family counseling can be a valuable resource for families, but the term “family” does not necessarily mean blood relationships.
+In the context of family counseling, “family” means anyone who plays a long-term supportive role in one’s life—whether they’re a family member in the same household, extended family, or another important source of support.

-During therapy sessions, you'll work with a family therapist to examine how an individual's behaviors affect both the individual and their relationships with other family members.
+During family therapy sessions, you’ll work with a therapist to examine how one family member’s behaviors affect them and their relationships with other family members.
 To help families work together toward a healthier home life, family therapists help family members develop new ways to communicate, improve family interactions, and navigate challenging situations as a team.

 What are the benefits of family therapy?